aschelfo-5257/JavaScript-Lecture/JavaScript Course /Module 2: Variables /Session 2.1 /Variable_Rules.md

 - **Reassignment:** `const` variables cannot be reassigned after their initial assignment.
 They must be initialized at the time of declaration.
 Attempting to reassign a `const` variable will result in a `TypeError`.
 - **Re-declaration:** `const` variables cannot be re-declared within the same scope.
 - **Hoisting:** `const` declarations are hoisted to the top of their block scope but are in a "temporal dead zone" until the declaration is processed, similar to `let`.
+- **Initialization:** A `const` declaration is required to have an initializer because it's impossible to assign a value to it later.
+The keyword const establishes a "constant" or "read-only" binding to a value.

   Let's say if I want to assigned `const` <mark>bookName</mark> and run the console <mark>The MockingBird 1948</mark>.